genagain/rtl-tdd-demo/README.md

 ### Atomic

 The software we build often has lots of features.
 Instead of having unnecessarily complicated tests, we can write tests that test the smallest amount of functionality at a time.
 This way we can maximize the number of scenarios we are account for while writing the fewest tests.

+## What is React Testing Library

+React Testing Library is a solution for testing React components.
+The tests work with actual DOM nodes, so it provides utilities to query the DOM in the same way the user would.
+Let's discuss some of these queries.

+### Queries

+React Testing Library provides a number queries to find elements in the DOM.
+[Here](https://testing-library.com/docs/react-testing-library/cheatsheet/#queries) is a comprehensive resources that discusses all of them.
+Today we will be using three queries that we will discuss.

+`getByLabelText` - Searches the DOM for an element that has a given label associated with it.
+For example, if we want to find the username input field, we can use this query with the username label.
+`getByText` - Searches the DOM for an element that contains the given text.
+For example if we wanted to find some text in some paragraph tags, we can use this query with the text we want to find.
+`getByRole` - Searches the DOM for an element that is a given ARIA role.
+For example if we wanted to find a link, we can use this query to with the link's text we want to find.